mauricioohse/rosengine-v3-tdd/docs/what-differentiates-this-tower-defense.md

-[ ] - targetting needs to be improved, always target target that is closer to the end [ ] - on mouse over, tower should tell damage + kills [ ] - enemy collor based on what is best against it (red for water, ice-blue for fodder, green for wind why not)
+[ ] - targetting needs to be improved, always target target that is closer to the end [ ] - on mouse over, tower should tell damage + kills [ ] - enemy collor based on what is best against it (red for water, ice-blue for fodder, green for wind why not) [ ] - remove debug square drawing on enemies and on towers [ ] - press F to change speed from 1x 2x 3x (rotating)